Dewan Mokham Chand: Military career

 Mokham Chand was one of the most distinguished general of Ranjit Singh.
+He helped with many conquests between the years 1806–1814.

 Ranjit Singh had seen him in action at Akalgarh three years earlier and again in the fight against the Bhangi Sardar of Gujrat.
 Mokham Chand had fallen out with the Bhangi and came to Ranjit Singh upon his request.
 Ranjit welcomed him with handsome gifts of an elephant and horses and granted him the Dallewalia possessions as a Jagir.
 He was made commander of a cavalry unit with the power to recruit 1500 foot soldiers as well.

+In September 1808, he was responsible for receiving the British East India Company envoy Charles Metcalf at Kasur alongside Fateh Singh Ahluwalia, for the former's visit to Lahore.
+Remarks about the martial prowess of the British and Sikhs were exchanged between the two.

+In the year 1812, he was awarded with the titles of diwan and fateh nasib.

 He was the commander in chief of armies in Battle of Attock which defeated Durrani Empire Wazir Fateh Khan and Dost Mohammad Khan.
-With the permission of the Maharaja, the Sikh forces attacked the Afghans on 12 July, 1813 at Hazro, about 8 kilometers from Attock.
+With the permission of the Maharaja, the Sikh forces attacked the Afghans on 12 July 1813 at Hazro, about 8 kilometers from Attock.
 This battle is also known as the battle of Chhuchh.
 Terrible fighting took place between the adversaries.
 In the meantime, Afghans received fresh reinforcements under Dost Muhammad Khan.

 The Diwan left his elephant, mounted a horse and personally leading his reserves fell upon the disorganized Afghans.
 Hand to hand fighting took place and there were heavy losses on both sides.
 Diwan Amar Nath mentions that 2,000 Afghans were killed.
 Dost Muhammad was seriously wounded.
 Many Afghans drowned in the Indus and a large number were taken prisoner.
 The Sikhs plundered the provisions of the Afghans.
-Besides Diwan Mohkam Chand, Jodh Singh Kalsia and Fateh Singh Ahluwalia, Sardar Dal Singh, Diwan Ram Dayal also took part in fighting against Afghans at Hazro.
+Besides Diwan Mohkam Chand, Jodh Singh Kalsia and Fateh Singh Ahluwalia, Sardar Dal Singh, Diwan Ram Dayal (1799-1820) also took part in fighting against Afghans at Hazro.
 Fateh Khan fled away to Peshawar.
 Thus the victory for the Sikhs was complete.
 The credit for this major triumph goes to the dynamic generalship of Diwan Mohkam Chand.
 Hukam Singh Chimni was appointed Qiladar of the fort of Attock.